an-af/TheOdinProject-DashboardAdmin/README.md

 - Don’t forget to push your finished dashboard to GitHub.
 Use GitHub Pages to publish it to the world!

 ### Step 6: Section feedback
+- Before you move on, we would love it if you could submit your feedback on the Intermediate HTML and CSS course.